Human Ethics Advisory Group Health (HEAG-H)

 How do I know if my project is low risk?

 - It is the responsibility of the researcher to assess the level of risk associated with their own project.
-The Human Ethics Quickstart tool can help you.
-You may also need to refer to the National Statement.
+You may need to refer to the National Statement.

 What are the possible outcomes of HEAG-H review?